jimsalterjrs/sanoid/INSTALL.md

 *   Simplest path workaround is symlinks, eg `ln -s /usr/local/bin/lzop /usr/bin/lzop` or similar, as appropriate to create links in **/usr/bin** to wherever the utilities actually are on your system.

 *   See note about mbuffer and other things in FREEBSD.readme

+## Alpine Linux / busybox based distributions

+The busybox implementation of ps is lacking needed arguments so a proper ps program needs to be installed.
+For Alpine Linux this can be done with:

+`apk --no-cache add procps`

 ## Other OSes